lasher-r/motosense/Process/README.md

 To wire it up simply power it with vin and ground.
 (Note that the output voltage is rail-to-rail and proportional to the power pin so if you run it from 3.3V, the output range is 0-3.3V.
 If you run it from 5V the output range is 0-5V.)
 Then connect the sda and scl pins to the arduino.

 ![dac](20190610_192915.jpg "dac")
 Note that it was ~74F in the shop.
+Ignore the button for now.

 To change the code: